 You haven’t got much space to get your message across so it’s important to get the point.

-You need this information at the very least:
+You need this useful information at the very least:

 - Email address